-On Thursday, August 27 from 7:00 to 9:00 p.m., Center for Spiritual Wisdom will debut the new Reel Spirit Movie Project.
-This program will offer conversation about films at regular intervals, usually once per month.
-The goal of the Reel Spirit project is to spark meaningful discussion about films that explore the religious, social, spiritual, and/or mystical dimensions of our human experience.
+On Thursday, August 27, 2020 from 7:00 to 9:00 p.m., Center for Spiritual Wisdom will launch the first installment in its Reel Spirit Movie Project.
+The project will facilitate online monthly discussions of critically-acclaimed movies.
+The goal of the Reel Spirit Movie Project is to spark meaningful conversations via films that delve into the religious, social, spiritual, and/or mystical dimensions of our human experience.
 The movies selected for the series will be recent releases as well as classics.

 The inaugural film for the Reel Spirit Movie Project is Dead Man Walking (1996), starring Susan Sarandon and Sean Penn, and directed by Tim Robbins.
 This film—which is based upon a true story—offers an intimate look at death row in Louisiana through the lenses of a nun, Sister Helen played by Sarandon, and Matthew Poncelet, a death row inmate, played by Penn.
 As a novice volunteer who agrees to correspond with death row inmates, Sister Helen meets Poncelet, becomes his spiritual director, and is with him at his execution.
 Sister Helen demonstrates her love, compassion, and mercy not only for Poncelet, but also the victims’ parents.
 Dead Man Walking sheds light on both the promise and limitations of our judicial institutions, as well as issues of redemption, forgiveness and love (you can find a fuller synopsis here on IMDB).
 Sarandon won an Oscar for Best Actress for her portrayal of Sister Helen and the movie was nominated for other Academy Awards, including Best Actor and Best Director.